cloudposse/packages/docs/targets.md

-terrahelp                 0.7.4      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output. tfenv                     0.4.0      Transform environment variables for use with Terraform (e.g. `HOSTNAME` ⇨ `TF_VAR_hostname`) tfmask                    0.4.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` trivy                     0.8.0      A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner variant2                  0.28.0     Variant is a Universal CLI tool that works like a task runner vault                     1.4.2      Hashicorp vault venona                    0.32.1     Codefresh runtime-environment agent vert                      0.1.0      Simple CLI for comparing two or more versions
+terrahelp                 0.7.4      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output. tfenv                     0.4.0      Transform environment variables for use with Terraform (e.g. `HOSTNAME` ⇨ `TF_VAR_hostname`) tfmask                    0.4.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` thanos                    0.12.2     Highly available Prometheus setup with long term storage capabilities.
+CNCF Sandbox project. trivy                     0.8.0      A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI variant                   0.36.5     Variant is a Universal CLI tool that works like a task runner variant2                  0.28.0     Second major version of Variant, a Universal CLI tool that works like a task runner vault                     1.4.2      Hashicorp vault venona                    0.32.1     Codefresh runtime-environment agent vert                      0.1.0      Simple CLI for comparing two or more versions